School-of-Computing-and-Informatics/cmps-357-cipher-empty/README.md

 # PA2: Cipher Decryption Assignment

 ## Overview
 This assignment involves writing a program that attempts to decrypt multiple text files using different classical ciphers.
 You will analyze the results and save the top candidate decryptions.
-Begin by filling out the necessary information below then finding the complete instructions
+Begin by filling out the necessary information below then completing the implementation in [Requirements](#requirements).

 **Student Name:**  <br>
 **Student ID:**  <br>